 The U.S. Department of State told news media that it had seen reports of Shahini’s detention, but for privacy reasons, it would not go into specifics about its efforts in particular consular cases.
 The Department also stated, “The safety and security of U.S. citizens remains our top priority.
 We continue to use all the means at our disposal to advocate for U.S. citizens who need our assistance overseas.”

 Release on Bail, Escape, and Lawsuit

 Shahini was released on $62,000 bail in 2017 after a hunger strike.
-Sometime in 2017 or 2018, he left Iran (method undisclosed) and came to the U.S. and filed a lawsuit in federal court against the Iranian government and several senior IRGC officials.
+Sometime in 2017 or 2018, he left Iran (method undisclosed) and came to the U.S. and filed a lawsuit in federal court against the Iranian government and several senior officials of Iran’s Islamic Revolutionary Guard Corps (IRGC).
 The suit claims that Shahini’s jailers subjected him to “sleep deprivation, interrogation, solitary confinement, painful shackling, malnutrition, and denial of medical care.”
 Shahini also said that he was attacked, injured, and traumatized by two prisoners—at the government’s direction—using a garrote, and threatened with sexual assault if he did not admit to committing espionage for the Central Intelligence Agency (CIA).